 Youth participatory action research (YPAR) is an opportunity for young people, whose power is often underestimated or disregarded, to study social problems that impact themselves and organize for systematic, institutional and cultural change.
 This project connects these research principles and frameworks to legal scholarship and advocacy, called legal youth participatory action research (LYPAR).

-- Learn about issues of gender, race, bias, adultification, school pushout, restorative justice, and civil rights in education through engaging workshops;
+- Have explored issues of gender, race, bias, adultification, school pushout, restorative justice, and civil rights in education through engaging workshops;

-- Receive training on qualitative research methods, like surveys or listening sessions;
+- Have received training by IDRA on qualitative research methods, like surveys or listening sessions;

-- Implement research methods of your choosing, create findings, and make recommendations to be published in a report; and
+- Will implement research methods of your choosing, create findings, and make recommendations to be published in a report; and

 - Lead presentations about their research and recommendations and participate in opportunities for advocacy.